AI in banking

 What's an AI-powered platform?

-An AI-powered platform is a banking system with AI features added on top of existing architecture.
+An AI-powered platform is a traditional banking system with AI features added on top of existing architecture.
+It's the most common approach banks take when adding artificial intelligence capabilities.

 The foundation wasn't built for AI.
 So AI stays confined to point solutions.